India, like all other markets, has been deeply affected by COVID-19

 When the markets begin to recover there are strong reasons to believe India can ﬂour-ish anew

-One of the easiest, most cost-efﬁcient ways to get exposure to India for Australians is via the ETFS Reliance India Nifty 50 ETF (ASX code: NDIA)
+One of the easiest, most cost-efﬁcient ways to get exposure to India for Australians is via the ETFS-NAM India Nifty 50 ETF (ASX Code: NDIA)

 India: Current State of Play